milkbottledude/woodlands-jb_tracker/Documentation.md

 code for one hot encoding of month
 ```

-*Now imma do for month*
+*explain what the code is doing*

-After one-hot encoding, lets see if that helps prove the month column's worth.
-I'll be testing using y-column_jb as the variable to predict:
+Lets see if one-hot encoding helps prove the month column's worth 💎.
+I'll be testing using y-column_jb as the dependent variable:

 ```
 # loss values from addition of one-hot encoded month values
 bluh
 ```

 I'm glad I did not give up on the month column, just look how much the model's loss metrics improved!
-So much more than the other new features.
+So much more than with the other new features 🥇.
 Will definitely be incorporating this in the final model.

-Now that we are done with that, lets move on to testing the new 'holiday period' features.
+Now that we are done with that, lets move on to testing the new 'holiday period' features 🎉🏖️.
 But first, lets check for any class imbalance.

 ```
 1    def count_true(df, column_name):